Yon09/folder_generator_python/README.md

 # README
-Folder generator thought for Animes and Series
+Folder generator thought for Animes and Series in Spanish, English and Japanese